GentRoyal/outreachy-contributions/README.md

 | F1-Score       | 89.97%  | 83.33%       | 86.32%  |
 | ROC AUC        | 95.40%  | 79.57%       | 82.24%  |

 I created a [confusion matrix](https://github.com/GentRoyal/outreachy-contributions/blob/main/data/figures/Confusion%20Matrix%20-%20ErG%202D%20Descriptors.png) to analyze label classifications, a [precision-recall curve](https://github.com/GentRoyal/outreachy-contributions/blob/main/data/figures/Precision-Recall%20Curve%20-%20ErG%202D%20Descriptors.png) which shows the trade-off between precision and recall.
-But this isn't a good visual to focus on because the graph is more relevant when we need to identify more positive cases (blockers).
+But the precision-recall curve is not my focus because this graph is more relevant when we need to identify more positive cases (blockers).
-But in this case, we need to correctly classify more negative classes (non blockers) due to the class imbalance, so I used a [ROC-AUC curve](https://github.com/GentRoyal/outreachy-contributions/blob/main/data/figures/ROC%20Curve%20-%20ErG%202D%20Descriptors.png) to assess classification quality.
+In this case, we need to correctly classify more negative classes (non blockers) due to the class imbalance, so I used a [ROC-AUC curve](https://github.com/GentRoyal/outreachy-contributions/blob/main/data/figures/ROC%20Curve%20-%20ErG%202D%20Descriptors.png) to assess classification quality, combined with the confusion matrix.
 The ROC-AUC curve shows the model is 82.24% confident in its prediction but we can't look away from the sensitivity and negative class prediction rate from the confusion matrix.

 The 87.50% negative predictive value means the model gets 87.50% of the no blockage classifications correctly which is quite good but the 18.42% specificity means the model really struggle to classify negative class (No Blockage), which is very low.